-This article was originally published in The News & Observer.
+This article was originally published on the front page of The News & Observer.

 BY LYNDA-MARIE TAURASI – Correspondent

 Jane Goodall says sifting through the earliest handwritten pages of her research archive brings back her 26-year-old self.

 “I can actually feel what it used to feel like.
 If I try, I can get back to the 26- year-old mind,” said the renowned primatologist, who will celebrate her 77th birthday Sunday.

 Goodall’s 50 years of uninterrupted chimpanzee behavior research is making its new home with Duke University.
 The collection that Goodall started in 1960 is being curated and digitized by Duke researchers.

 The university formally announced Monday that it has established the Jane Goodall Institute Research Center at Duke, to manage the archive, and has named Anne Pusey, chairwoman of evolutionary anthropology, its director.
 The institute, an international wildlife and environment conservation organization, will retain ownership of archived data.